 Have you ever wondered about what happens to medication when it’s damaged?

-After consultation with the Medical Information team at Mylan, one of the generic PrEP manufacturers we can advise the following if you experience any damaged PrEP pills.
+We had a chat with one of the generic PrEP manufacturers to find out what to do if you experience this.
+We can advise the following if you experience any damaged PrEP pills.

 Do not take the tablet if the visual appearance is not normal (ie there is a spilt down the length of the tablet).

 Return the defective tablet along with the original bottle or blister pack to the pharmacy.
 If the tablet was in a pack and you do not have the original pack, then just take what you have back to the pharmacy.

 Get a replacement.
 The pharmacy should provide the patient with a replacement bottle and seek a refund for the defective stock.

 The pharmacist should contact the supplier to arrange return or destruction of the defective stock.
 The supplier might decide to destroy the medication or have it returned to them to investigate further.